Business Crime & Fraud

-The UK has some of the toughest money laundering legislation anywhere in the world.
+The UK has some of the toughest money laundering legislation in the world.
 Under the Proceeds of Crime Act 2002, the offence carries a maximum sentence of 14 years imprisonment accompanied by the almost inevitable threat of restraint and confiscation proceedings.

-Prosecuting authorities are increasingly eager to take advantage of the wide range of offences that constitute money laundering and which allow them to spread their investigative net wider than just those individuals who are charged with fraud offences alone.
-The Serious Fraud Office has recently acknowledged the usefulness of the proceeds of crime legislation now that the Bribery Act 2010 is in force and intends to investigate money laundering with renewed vigour alongside allegations of corruption.
+Prosecuting authorities are increasingly eager to take advantage of the wide range of offences that constitute money laundering, and which allow them to spread their investigative net wider than just those individuals who are charged with fraud offences alone.
+The Serious Fraud Office (SFO) has recently acknowledged the usefulness of the proceeds of crime legislation now that the Bribery Act 2010 is in force and intends to investigate money laundering with renewed vigour alongside allegations of corruption.

 Our lawyers frequently act for professionals who find themselves unexpectedly caught up in money laundering investigations, whether as witnesses or suspects.
 We offer expert advice on what steps can be taken to minimise the impact of such an investigation.

 We also advise solicitors, accountants and other professionals in finance and banking on the stringent anti-money laundering compliance measures required by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, which superseded the Money Laundering Regulations 2007.
-The importance of these regulations, breaches of which may involve financial penalties and possible imprisonment, has been underlined by a recent study undertaken by the Financial Conduct Authority (FCA) into the UK banks’ handling of the threat of money laundering in high risk cases.
-The FCA found that approximately 75% of banks in the UK had failed to take adequate steps to establish the provenance of funds and confirmed that two banks, not identified, were now facing enforcement action after serious weaknesses in their anti-money laundering controls were identified.
-At Corker Binning we offer expert advice to individuals and companies on these issues.
-Partner Jessica Parker is a member of the Law Society’s advice panel for anti-money laundering matters and the firm is retained by one of the leading accountancy firms to advise on money laundering.More
+The importance of these regulations, breaches of which may involve financial penalties and possible imprisonment, has been recently subject to intense Financial Conduct Authority (FCA) scrutiny who are concerned that a number of financial institutions in the UK fail to take adequate steps to establish the provenance of funds and that some firms still have serious weaknesses in anti-money laundering controls.

 Our lawyers have recently advised on the following matters: